Toomas633/FileShare/README.md

   Make sure to replace "/path/to/start.sh" with the path to the FileShare website folder that contains the start.sh file on your server.
   Save and close the file by pressing `CTRL+X`, then `Y`, then `ENTER`.
 * Reload the systemd daemon to recognize the new service by running the command `sudo systemctl daemon-reload`.
-* Start the new service by running the command `sudo systemctl start mywebsite`.
+* Start the new service by running the command `sudo systemctl start FileShare.service`.
 * Verify that the service is running properly by checking the status with the command `sudo systemctl status FileShare.service`.
 * If the service is running correctly, enable it to start at boot time by running the command `sudo systemctl enable FileShare.service`.